statops/apset/README.md

 How to launch testing
 =====================

-Run Main with the following parameters:
+Run "Main" with the following parameters:

 -f android project path